chemreac/chemreac/README.rst

 chremreac is an open source library which aims to collect tools and utilities for modeling of chemical kinetics problems.
-It is primarily designed to be useful in the context of aqueous phase with external radiation fields.
+It is primarily designed to be useful in the context of aqueous phase with external radiation fields (including advection/diffusion processes).

 The (heavy) numerical processing is done in rountines written in C++ which have been wrapped in a `Python <https://www.python.org>`_ interface using